shreeyasharma1804/notes/misc/Docker.md

 - The SHA value of the topmost image identifier (manifest/index)
 - 2 different image digests do not necessarily mean 2 different images.
 For example, different compression types could lead to 2 different image manifests which ultimately create the same image

-- The image ID defines an image uniquely.
-- It could be `docker image inspect redis:latest | sha256sum`, because of any of the layers change, the sha value changes.
-It is also different for images for different architectures. os etc

-- OCI Image Configuration is an inherently single-platform construct
 - How does tagging work ?
 - How does latest translate to the latest tag ?
-- How are images for multiple platforms managed